stuartherbert/putting-ansible-to-work/key-concepts.md

 A _task_ is a YAML file stored inside a [role](#roles)'s folder.
 It contains instructions that tell Ansible how to apply a role to the target computer.
 A role must contain at least one task file, and can contain more than one.

-Tasks are such an integral part of roles that they're not discussed in their own chapter.
-You'll find information about them in every chapter that discusses roles.
+Tasks are so important that I've dedicated a chapter to explaining [how tasks work](how-tasks-work.html).
+You'll also find information about them in every chapter that discusses roles.

 The same applies to the official Ansible docs.